duckdb/duckdb-web/docs/sql/data_types/nested.md

 Any extra parts (e.g. .part4.part5 etc) are always treated as properties

 ### Creating Structs with the Row function
 The `row` function can be used to automatically convert multiple columns to a single struct column.
 The name of each input column is used as a key, and the value of each column becomes the struct's value at that key.

-Using a `row` function on the columns of this example table produces the output below.
+When converting multiple expressions into a `STRUCT`, the `row` function name is optional - a set of parenthesis is all that is needed.
 #### Example data table named t1:
 | my_column | another_column |
 |:---|:---|